Pontana22/stack/README.md

 ### Installation

 #### Windows
-- Head to the [releases page](https://github.com/Pontana22/stack/releases) and download the latest executable
+- Head to the [releases page](https://github.com/Pontana22/stack/releases) and download the latest installer
-- Run the executable and follow the instructions
+- Run the installer and follow the instructions

 #### Other OS / own installation
 Just download stack.py and run it however you like

 ### Usage
 Simply run the program and enter anything into the terminal.

+#### Responses
+The program will respond in a couple differnt ways depending on what is entered:

-If a reasonable number (any integer greater than 64) is entered, the program will print the corresponding number of stacks and items.
-If anything else is entered (including nothing), the program will print one of 50 different insults, usually targeting your intellect.
+- If a reasonable number (any integer greater than 64) is entered, the corresponding number of stacks and items will be printed
+- If "help" (case insensitive) is entered, a short explanation of the program's basic function is printed
+- If "stop", "exit", "quit" or "fuck off" (all case insensitive) is entered, the program will terminate
+- If anything else is entered (including nothing), one of 50 different insults will be printed, usually targeting your intellect

 ## Idk I thought it was interesting
 The program will randomly cycle through all 50 insults before starting over, which means that the odds of the same insult being picked two times in a row is 0.04%